darshandugar2004/Hotel-Demand-Price-Forecasting/README.md

 - Which platforms have **highest cancellation rates**?
 - Are **OTA commissions hurting revenue realization**?

-### 📍 Pricing Effectiveness
-- Are they using **flat / weekday-weekend / dynamic pricing**?
-- Does ADR vary across similar occupancy levels?

 ---

 ## 🎯 Strategic Insights & Solutions